-Plaid is everywhere, it’s on your skirts, shirts, dresses, trousers, coats, even underwear and shoes: it’s designer, it’s high street, it’s formal, it’s casual.
-And although it may be a reminiscent staple of past sub cultures throughout time: passing from the Victorian times all the way through the punk era, to the grunge, it has worked its way to the mainstream present day.
+Plaid is everywhere, it’s on your skirts, shirts, dresses, trousers, coats, even underwear and shoes.
+It’s designer, high street, formal, and also casual.
+And although it may be a reminiscent staple of past sub cultures throughout time.
+Passing from the Victorian times all the way through the punk era, to the grunge, it has worked its way to the mainstream present day.

-For some it’s a formal pattern, suitable for the office, or classroom, but to others it’s a sign of rebellion, such as the punks who reclaimed it in the 80’s, or it could be a combination of both as seen on Vivienne Westwood’s skirts and blazers, or the tartan gowns adorned by many at the 2013 punk themed Met Gala.
+For some it’s a formal pattern, suitable for the office, or classroom, but to others it’s a sign of rebellion.
+Such as the punks who reclaimed it in the 80’s, or it could be a combination of both as seen on Vivienne Westwood’s skirts and blazers.
+Or the tartan gowns adorned by many at the 2013 punk themed Met Gala.

 It’s up to you whether you want to nibble on shortbread, sip a wee dram, and look out onto the highlands whilst wearing a plaid skirt, or if you’d rather entertain a schoolgirl fantasy.
 But plaid skirts can suit an array of styles, you can team with a turtleneck and knee-high boots for that 70’s look, or a t-shirt and leather jacket for something a little more casual.